Italy's best are emigrating at time of crisis

 Italian universities are unattractive to foreign students and graduates because of the low wages offered to researchers, the complex hiring process and the use of Italian.
 According to OECD data, only 4 percent of those studying at Italian universities are foreigners and there are few foreign teachers.

-Until recently, offers for university jobs were only published in Italian and the selection system tended to favor internal candidates from local universities.
+Until recently, offers for university jobs were only published in Italian and the selection system tended to favour internal candidates from local universities.

 Calderini said the technocrat government of Mario Monti had introduced the use of English for university job adverts, but much still needs to be done to woo foreign researchers, who tend to earn more outside Italy.